Providing convenience APIs

 OWS OGC-API Description

-Web Map Service (WMS) Maps Provides a visualisation of a subset of the data
+Web Map Service (WMS) Maps Provides a visualization of a subset of the data

 Web Feature Service (WFS) Features API to request a subset of the vector features